mark-portfolio/cheddar-quest/README.md

-# CMake SFML Project Template

-This repository template should allow for a fast and hassle-free kick start of your next SFML project using CMake.
-Thanks to [GitHub's nature of templates](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template), you can fork this repository without inheriting its Git history.

-The template starts out very basic, but might receive additional features over time:

-- Basic CMake script to build your project and link SFML on any operating system
-- Basic [GitHub Actions](https://github.com/features/actions) script for all major platforms

-## How to Use
+# Cheddar Quest

+Cheddar Quest is a simple game that demonstrates usage of the SFML library.

+## Development Guide

+### Getting Started

 1. Install [Git](https://git-scm.com/downloads) and [CMake](https://cmake.org/download/).
 Use your system's package manager if available.
-2. Follow [GitHub's instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) for how to use their project template feature to create your own project.
-If you don't want to use GitHub, see the section below.
-3. Clone your new GitHub repo and open the repo in your text editor of choice.
-4. Open [CMakeLists.txt](CMakeLists.txt).
-Rename the project and the target name of the executable to whatever name you want.
-Make sure to change all occurrences.
-5. If you want to add or remove any .cpp files, change the source files listed in the `add_executable` call in CMakeLists.txt to match the source files your project requires.
+2. If you want to add or remove any .cpp files, change the source files listed in the `add_executable` call in CMakeLists.txt to match the source files your project requires.
 If you plan on keeping the default main.cpp file then no changes are required.
-6. If your code uses the Audio or Network modules then add `sfml-audio` or `sfml-network` to the `target_link_libraries` call alongside the existing `sfml-graphics` library that is being linked.
+3. If your code uses the Audio or Network modules then add `sfml-audio` or `sfml-network` to the `target_link_libraries` call alongside the existing `sfml-graphics` library that is being linked.
-7. If you use Linux, install SFML's dependencies using your system package manager.
+4. If you use Linux, install SFML's dependencies using your system package manager.
 On Ubuntu and other Debian-based distributions you can use the following commands:
    ```
    sudo apt update
    sudo apt install \